johnbaums/rmaxent/README.md

 # rmaxent
-Tools for working with Maxent in R
+Tools for working with Maxent Species Distribution Models in R